 - $7,500 – what fixing a broken leg could cost

 - $30,000 – average cost of a three-day hospital stay

 - Hundreds of thousands of dollars – what comprehensive cancer care can cost

 3. Keeping healthy now may help you avoid expensive health issues later

-People with health insurance are more likely to visit the doctor on a regular basis for services like annual checkups or wellness exams.
+People with health insurance are more likely to visit the doctor regularly for services like annual checkups, flu shots, and routine bloodwork.
 The Affordable Care Act (ACA) requires health insurance companies, like ConnectiCare, to cover many preventive services at no cost to you.

-We can’t stress enough how important routine preventive care is.
-Checkups and screenings may uncover health problems before you know you have them, potentially heading off an expensive, major illness down the road.
+We can’t stress enough the importance of routine preventive care.
+Checkups and screenings may uncover health problems before you know you have them, potentially heading off an expensive, major illness – and major expense – down the road.